Álvarez incest case: Victims

 Arcedio Álvarez's victims included his daughter Alba Nidia, 35 at the time of the trial, and her children by him who were also his grandchildren.
 Alba Nidia grew up poor in their small home in rural central Colombia. Álvarez reportedly taught her to read and write, but neither she nor her children were allowed to attend school.
 All her children were born at home, and six of them died in childhood, when Álvarez refused to take them to the hospital.
 Of the eight surviving children (five girls and three boys), the oldest was 19 years old at the time of the trial, and the youngest was only a few months old.

 Investigation

 Arcedio Álvarez was arrested in March 2009, after Alba Nidia left town with her six youngest children.
 The two eldest children had wanted to stay.
-She then admitted to a child welfare worker the sexual abuse she had endured for almost 30 years.
+She then acknowledged to a child welfare worker the sexual abuse she had endured for almost 30 years.
 Local councilwoman Gilma Jiménez made public the extreme conditions in which Alba and her children were living with her father, and how poor their health was.
 The investigation later revealed that many in the rural area where they lived knew of the suspicious things occurring and had not said anything about it.

 When the case first came to light, Álvarez repeatedly claimed that Alba Nidia was adopted.
 However, several lab tests proved that Alba Nidia was Álvarez's biological daughter.
 He also claimed that he and Alba Nidia had a consensual, loving romantic relationship.